Domestic Applicants - General Entry Pathway

 The GPA for all GEMSAS applicants is calculated via GEMSAS.
 The GPA calculator tool is available on the GEMSAS website.

-Applicants must have a weighted GPA of greater than 5.5 on a 7-point scale at the time of being selected for interview to be eligible to apply.
+Applicants must have a weighted of 5.5 (or greater) on a 7-point scale at the time of being selected for interview to be eligible to apply.
 A weighted GPA calculation is used for admission to the MD program.
 This means most recent results are weighted more heavily:

 The GPA calculation is based on three years of full-time equivalent study (3.0 FTE) in the most recent eligible degree (or combination of degrees, if applicable).
 For the purpose of the GPA calculation, eligible degrees include Bachelor, Honours, Graduate Diploma and Master by Coursework programs.
 Course results from eligible degrees will be included in the GPA calculation if the degree is already completed or due to be completed by 31 December in the year of application.